navit-gps/navit/docs/development/guides/Submitting patches.rst

 Submitting patches
 ==================

-.. raw:: mediawiki

-   {{warning|1='''The content of this page has been moved to:''' https://github.com/navit-gps/navit/blob/trunk/CONTRIBUTING.md .
-That page is only here for archiving purposes.}}

 We are very happy that you like to participate and help the `team <team>`__ to improve Navit :) To make this teamwork a pleasure for all, we will try to guide you trough this process: